cloud-custodian/cloud-custodian/docs/source/azure/gettingstarted.rst

 Write your first policy
 -----------------------

+The core concept is a stateless rule engine, that filters and takes actions on resources.
+It can be bound to serverless event streams across multiple cloud providers that maps to security, operations, and governance use cases.
-YAML Policies are the core concept of Cloud Custodian.
-They take actions on resources specified by filters.
-Custodian adheres to a compliance as code principle, so you can validate, dry-run, and code review on changes to your policies.
+Custodian adheres to a compliance as code principle, so you can validate, dry-run, and review changes to your policies.

-A policy specifies the following items:
+Cloud Custodian policies are expressed in YAML and include the following:

 * The type of resource to run the policy against
 * Filters to narrow down the set of resources